metrorailings/OwlBlog/content/posts/week-2-circa-picks.md

 #### _Key Injuries_

+Nothing major as of the time of this writing.

 #### _History_

 These teams regularly meet twice a year.
-Last season, the Bills won both of their contests, though the second game arguably didn't mean much considering Buffalo's seeding in the postseason was cemented at that point.
+Last season, the Bills won both of their contests, though the the first game doesn't mean much either given Ryan Fitzpatrick was helming the Dolphin offense.
+It's worth noting that the Bills managed to drop over fifty points in their second outing, despite the game ultimately being a meaningless rout in the grand scheme of things - Josh Allen sat out the second half as Buffalo's playoff seeding was cemented by then.

 #### _Weather_